TRoboto/Maha/docs/source/comparisons/duckling.rst

      - 0.51
      - 3.47

-Speed is measured in jupyter notebook using the magic command ``%%timeit -n 1000 -r 5``.
-The notebook used for the comparison is available
+Speed is measured in a jupyter notebook using the magic command ``%%timeit -n 1000 -r 5``.
-`here <https://colab.research.google.com/drive/1hGINXWidFrfjO3gpj1wcu_yTAewd1Bqb?usp=sharing>`_.
+The notebook used for the comparison is available `here <https://colab.research.google.com/drive/1hGINXWidFrfjO3gpj1wcu_yTAewd1Bqb?usp=sharing>`_.

 For the time dimension, date ``06/11/2021`` is taken as reference.